sagemath/trac_to_gh/Issue 1804.md

 # Issue 1804: Factorization.__mul__ assumes that the primes in the factorization commute, which may not be a valid assumption

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1804

 Original creator: was